zcash/zips/zip-xxxx.rst

 ==========

 The new Orchard shielded pool requires serialized data elements that are distinct from any previous Zcash transaction.
+Since ZIP 244 was activated in NU5, the v5 and later serialized transaction formats are not consensus-critical.
-In addition, with the activation of ZIP 244, the serialized transaction format will no longer be consensus-critical.
-It makes sense at this point to define a format that can readily accommodate future extension in a systematic fashion, where elements required for support for a given pool are kept separate.
+Thus, this ZIP defines format that can easily accommodate future extensions, where elements or a given pool are kept separate.

 Requirements